 Our Walk Leader toolkit contains handy resources for walk leaders to use when planning and leading walks.
-We also have training presentations and guidance notes for use by groups running training locally on leading group walks and navigation.
-If you are interested in those resources or would like further guidance on anything in the toolkit, please email firstname.lastname@example.org.
+If you would like further guidance on anything in the toolkit, please email email@example.com.

 The duties and skills needed for leading successful group walks.

 A handy list of tips to help walk leaders run safe and enjoyable walks.
 If you’d like a small, durable and waterproof hard copy designed to be carried on a walk, please send a request via firstname.lastname@example.org